minos-framework/minos-python/README.md

 ## Source Code

-The source code of this project is hosted at the [GitHub Repository](https://github.com/minos-framework/minos-python).
+The source code of this project is hosted at this [GitHub Repository](https://github.com/minos-framework/minos-python).

 ## Getting Help